Best exercise bikes 2025: for home workouts and spin classes, all tested and rated

 Reasons to avoid

-It's cheaper than the Wahoo option, but nearly double that of the Echelon, arguably the biggest competitor.
+It's cheaper than the Wahoo option, but nearly double that of the Echelon, arguably the most significant competitor.
 If you struggle to plan your own workouts and need motivational entertainment, the Peloton is a great option.
 There's even the option for individual profiles for household access, so perfect if you're looking for a shared home bike option.

-If it all sounds like a tempting offer for virtual cycling but you are still undecided, take a look at our helpful guide on Zwift vs Peloton: which is best for your at-home workouts?
+If it all sounds like a tempting offer for virtual cycling, but you are still undecided, take a look at our helpful guide on Zwift vs Peloton: which is best for your at-home workouts?

-Read more: Peloton indoor training bike review
+Read our full Peloton indoor training bike review

 Specifications